Azure/Microsoft-TDSP/README.md

 If you have some useful data science tools and utilities to share, we encourage you to contribute to the [TDSP-Utilities Github repository](https://github.com/Azure/Azure-TDSP-Utilities).

+## Release Notes

+This is version 0.1.2 of TDSP.
+Version 0.1.1 was released in September 2016.
+We are continuously improving TDSP based on our further accumulated experience, and customer feedback.

 ## Questions or suggestions